EUTS/EUTS.github.io/_posts/2015-03-04-lessons-learned.md

 <br>

-<B>1) Explore:</B> we want to create an environment which allows you to explore different areas of interest - where you're not constrained by the courses you're taking, or the major you're in. <br>
+<B>1) Explore:</B> we want to create an environment which allows you to explore different areas of interest - where you're not constricted by the courses you're taking, or the major you're in. <br>

 <B>2) Self-Learning: </B> self learning is a skill, and as a club and society, we want to encourage students to develop the ability to self learn.
 One way we're attempting to do this is by releasing weekly challenges.
 These challenges expose you to different ideas and concepts and encourage you to "google" for answers. <br>